Physical Therapy Assistant

 Join Us at Hodges U and Complete the Program in Two Years or Less!

-This hands-on program is available on the Hodges University Naples campus and is the only one in the area that can be completed in two years or less.
+This hands-on program is available at Hodges University and is the only one in the area that can be completed in two years or less.
 This is a full-time, day program, running Monday through Friday from 8:30AM – 5:00PM and also includes two internships consisting of 40 hours per week for seven weeks in Summer Term B and eight weeks in Fall Term B.

 With small classes, hands-on curriculum, and dedicated instructors with practical experience, Hodges University’s PTA Associate Degree Program is designed to propel you into your new career as a Physical Therapist Assistant.